-'''

-sudo -u www-data php occ integrity:check-app --path=/pathto/app appname
+sudo -u www-data php occ integrity:check-app --path=/pathto/app appname integrity:sign-core is for Nextcloud core developers only.

-'''

 When it returns nothing, your app is signed correctly.
 When it returns a message then there is an error.
 See Code Signing in the Developer manual for more detailed information.